CopenhagenCityArchives/APACS/README.md

 ###Unit tests

-Unit testing is performed with the phpunit command while being in the /tests directory.
 The test is configured using phpunit.xml.

 Go to /vagrant/www/tests